-Alternatively, if you prefer to read all about connecting to your iPad via Bluetooth, we have some great information for you below.
+OR if you prefer to read all about connecting your MIDI keyboard to your iPad via Bluetooth, we have some excellent information for you below.

 To date, the standard way to connect a MIDI keyboard to an iPad has been to create a wired connection between the two.
 How To Connect A MIDI Keyboard To An iPad (Wired Connection) describes how to do this.